snowplow/documentation/docs/understanding-your-pipeline/data-products/index.md

 ## Key elements of a Data Product

+**The Source Application/s it is part of**; a data product is referencing the [Source Application/s](/docs/understanding-tracking-design/organize-data-sources-with-source-applications/index.md) that is spanning across.

+**Benefits:**

+* Have a clear view in which application the data product is implemented in, which domains it spans and the related application context information it will have available by default in the dataset.

 **An owner**; data products are typically split by domain with each data product having an explicit owner that is responsible for the maintenance and evolution of that data.

 **Benefits:**